 Give strong preference to practical questions.
 Ask the candidate to solve a problem and write a piece of source code.
-I have a laptop with standard working environment installed and a set of tasks which I offer to solve during interview.
+I have a laptop with a standard working environment installed and a set of tasks that I offer to solve during the interview.

 Interview: discerning true value